Economy of Sarawak: Brooke era

 Food production relied entirely on subsistence agriculture by the Malays, Melanaus, and some Dayaks.
 They cultivated swamp paddy at lowland areas.
 Most of the Dayaks cultivated hill paddy at highland areas.
 Despite vast tracts of empty land available for cultivation, total paddy production was insufficient to meet the demand of the local population and rice have to be imported especially in the 1930s.
 One of such reasons was due to tendency of the local population to cultivate cash crops that can command a higher price than paddy such as coconut, sago, and rubber.
 In 1938, Brooke government invited C.L.
 Newman from Malayan Agriculture Service to survey the prospects of wet paddy plantations in Sarawak.
-Newman opined that second (today Simanggang Division) and third division (today Sibu Division) are suitable for bunded paddy plantations with Banjar people's from Kalimantan.
+Newman opined that second (today Sri Aman Division) and third division (today Sibu Division) are suitable for bunded paddy plantations with Banjar people's from Kalimantan.
 Instead of constructing major irrigation works, he suggested controlled drainage of existing paddy fields.
 Much of his work focused on constructing paddy demonstration and test plots in Kanowit, and the control the water drainage of paddy plots in Lundu, Simanggang, and Miri before the World War II.
 The Brooke government also made reservations for plots of land exclusively for paddy cultivation for example at Tanjong Beluku at Simunjan where 100 paddy lots were laid out.
 During the Brooke era, Japanese Nissa Shokai Estate started on an intensive, irrigated paddy cultivation at upper Samarahan in 1935.
-Rationing of rice, introduced in 1941, discouraged the Malays and Dayaks to use income from rubber to purchase rice, and had help to persuade them to plant rice instead.
+Rationing of rice, introduced in 1941, discouraged the Malays and Dayaks to use income from rubber to purchase rice, and had helped to persuade them to plant rice instead.
 Campaigns were introduced to encourage farmers to plant other food stuffs such as vegetables.
 However, all these measures had limited impact on food imports as European theatre of World War II broke out in 1939, thus making rubber prices attractive.
 This made 1940 Sarawak rice import to stand at an all-time high of 38,000 tonnes, valued at 3,650,000 dollars.

-In 1900s, Sarawak's total exports was only 6.1% of Malaya's; 38 years later, the total exports stood at 7.1% of Malaya's.
+In the 1900s, Sarawak's total exports was only 6.1% of Malaya's; 38 years later, the total exports stood at 7.1% of Malaya's.
 The amount of trade was relatively small when compared to its vast territorial expense.
 The Sarawak government's revenue in 1900 and 1938 were 5.9% and 6.8% respectively of its Malaya counterparts in Federated Malay States.
 On the whole, the Sarawak economy was mostly stagnant during the Brooke era, especially compared to nearby British colonies such as the Federated Malay States, Straits Settlements, and Lower Myanmar.
 On the other hand, the lack of economic development led to an absence of social problems associated elsewhere with economic growth.